What is VRS in Starfield? Should You Turn It On?

 3) Reduced Graphical Fidelity Loss

-In theory, VRS seems to maintain the rendering resolution on the major elements within a scene, with a blurry and jittery background, but in reality, it sort of estimates the low-priority pixels based on the colors, lighting, and elements of the pixels surrounding it.
-The concept is somewhat reminiscent of the upscaling technologies of DLSS and FSR and, similarly, gives a result where the graphical fidelity loss is minimal.
+In theory, VRS seems to maintain the rendering resolution on major elements within a scene, leaving a blurry and jittery background.
+In reality, it estimates low-priority pixels based on the colors, lighting, and elements of the surrounding pixels.
+The concept is somewhat reminiscent of upscaling technologies like DLSS and FSR, similarly, it ensures that graphical fidelity loss is minimal.

 Disabling VRS in Starfield can sometimes make the background blurry